Memory Gym: Towards Endless Tasks to Benchmark Memory Capabilities of Agents: Experimental Analysis

 \subsection{Endless Environments: GRU is more effective than Transformer-XL}

+To our surprise, across all three endless environments, the recurrent agent consistently proves to be much more effective than the transformer-based agent.
+This diverges from the observations made by \cite{parisotto2020} and \cite{Lampinen2021htmBallet}, where an LSTM was found to be less effective.
+This subsection presents the raw results, and the following one discusses how finite tasks provide only a truncated view of the memory capabilities of the evaluated agents.

-Across all three endless environments, the recurrent agent (GRU) consistently outperforms the transformer-based agent (TrXL) by a significant margin.
-Notably, the most substantial performance gap between GRU and TrXL emerges in the results of Endless Mortar Mayhem (Figure \ref{fig:emm_novel}).
-Within this context, GRU attains an impressive IQM of 120 executed commands using roughly 300 million steps, whereas TrXL only attains an IQM of 18 commands.
-Furthermore, the incorporation of observation reconstruction exacerbates this performance difference, leading TrXL to a further deterioration, resulting in an IQM of 10.
-Furthermore, GRU exhibits consistently longer IQM episode lengths, with TrXL achieving an IQM of 288 steps and GRU reaching a peak IQM episode length of 3462 steps.
+Notably, the most substantial gap between GRU and TrXL emerges in the results of Endless Mortar Mayhem (Figure \ref{fig:endless_mm}).
+In this context, GRU attains an impressive range of 84 to 120 executed commands using roughly 300 million steps, whereas both TrXL baselines only attain an average of 17 commands.
+The best data point for the recurrent agent measures 140 successfully executed commands on average for a single training run.
+When taking the mean of the 5 GRU runs, the best point in time scores 115 commands with a standard deviation of 15.

-The outcomes depicted in Figure \ref{fig:emp_novel} illustrate the results obtained from the Endless Mystery Path environment.
-In this case, GRU remains more effective than TrXL, although the gap between their performances is narrower compared to EMM.
-GRU achieves an IQM return of 2.65, with TrXL achieving 2.02.
-Although neither memory approach converges within the allocated training budget of 819 million steps, GRU displays a more pronounced upward trend in performance.
-In terms of episode length, neither agent achieves lengths as seen in EMM.
-GRU attains an IQM episode length of 600 steps in EMP, while TrXL reaches up to 400 steps.
-This divergence can be attributed to the episode's dynamics, where agents tend to fall off after significant progress, necessitating more steps to regain lost ground and accumulate further rewards.
+The outcomes depicted in Figure \ref{fig:endless_mp} illustrate the results obtained from the Endless Mystery Path environment.
+In this case, GRU remains more effective than TrXL, although the gap between their performances is narrower compared to Endless Mortar Mayhem.
+In this setting, the best TrXL run visits 21 tiles of the path, while GRU visits 29 tiles at best.
+After roughly 150 million steps, all GRU curves continuously distance themselves from TrXL.
+Upon training completion, the mean of all GRU runs is 26 tiles, while the TrXL ones average 20 tiles.

-In Endless Searing Spotlights (Figure \ref{fig:ess_novel}), GRU is about 3.3 times more effective than TrXL.
-Both agents utilize the observation reconstruction loss, but TrXL converges to an IQM of 6 collected coins after approximately 200 million steps, while GRU achieves an IQM of about 20 coins, continuing to show an upward trend in its performance.
-The IQM episode length for TrXL is 200 steps, while GRU achieves a longer IQM episode length of 600 steps.
+In Endless Searing Spotlights (Figure \ref{fig:endless_ss}), both agents utilize the observation reconstruction loss.
+TrXL is capable of collecting 7.5 coins at maximum, while GRU's best performance is nearly 4 times higher with 29.8 collected coins.
+The final performance after training measures 23.9 coins for GRU and 6.7 ones for TrXL.